likuilin/ninethreesix/README.md

 * T0F4M cycle config        * T0F4L nav mode
 * T0F4R cycle bluetooth     * T14F4R reset bluetooth
 ```

-Tip: Since the only four-button chords are function keys and Ctrl-Z, all of which have the same button for fingers 3 and 4, while typing letters, a mis-chord can always be "cancelled" (without releasing all of the buttons in order to hit backspace) by pushing a different key on finger 4 than the one held down on finger 3 to select the page.

 ### Rationale and combinatorics